Floorp-Projects/Floorp/browser/components/urlbar/docs/telemetry.rst

     ``topsites``.
 To know whether the user actually picked a top site, check check that ``numChars`` == 0.
 If ``numChars`` > 0, the user initially opened top sites, but then they started typing and confirmed a different result.
-    ``returned``.
-The user abandoned a search, for example by switching to another tab/window, or focusing something else, then came back to it and continued.
+  - ``returned``: The user abandoned a search, for example by switching to another tab/window, or focusing something else, then came back to it and continued.
 We consider a search continued if the user kept at least the first char of the original search string.
-    ``restarted``.
-The user abandoned a search, for example by switching to another tab/window, or focusing something else, then came back to it, cleared it and then typed a new string.
+  - ``restarted``: The user abandoned a search, for example by switching to another tab/window, or focusing something else, then came back to it, cleared it and then typed a new string.